Dequilla/Lucent/README.md

 # Requirements

-Uses SDL, GLEW and OpenGL under the hood.
+Uses SDL, GLEW, ASSIMP, GLM and OpenGL under the hood.

 On Ubuntu packages(tested):
 - libsdl2-dev
 - libglew-dev
+- libassimp-dev

 On Windows any libaries needed come with the project under the "deps"-folder.